Length: 19.0 cm (frame)

 Width: 8.3 cm (frame, excluding hinges)

 Share this object

-Purse lid from the ship burial at
+Purse lid from the Sutton Hoo ship burial

 Anglo-Saxon, early 7th century AD

 Wealth, and its public display, was probably used to establish status in early Anglo-Saxon society much as it is today.
 The purse lid from Sutton Hoo is the richest of its kind yet found.